Policies

 Tigers Hockey Club recognises the benefits of social media as an important tool of engagement for members and stakeholders.
 However, it is important that Tigers Hockey Club and its members are not tarnished by anyone using social media inappropriately in relation to content that references the organisation, staff, volunteers and stakeholders.

-Nightcliff University Tigers Social Media Policy (2016)
+Nightcliff Tigers Hockey Club Social Media Policy (2016)

 Complaints and Disciplinary Policy